gmbecker/contributing_to_r_lesson/outline.md

 - Discussion with participants

-## The Issue `pretty.default` got a value it didn't like
+## The Issue: `pretty.default` got a value it didn't like
 - n is "invalid"
   - What does that mean?
   - what does the n argument do for pretty (/pretty.default)?
 	- what kind of value *should* it have?

 ## Invalid `n` - What does that mean?